 Demonstration that the required confidence/precision level has been met

 Demonstration of the required confidence/precision level is not relevant for Survey A and B, where instead a minimum sample size applies as per the Technologies and Practices to Displace Decentralized Thermal Energy Consumption methodology.
 The minimum sample is 100 for survey A and 30 per age group for survey B. In both cases more households were reached and therefore the requirement has been met (as described above in ii.
 Collected data in this section).

+The confidence and precision level of the PFT results is 90/16 and was verified during that MPIII issuance review.
+Please refer to MRIII for details on the calculation of this precision level.

 Demonstration that the samples were randomly selected and are representative of the population